 openssl x509 -in certificate.pem -text -noout

-This displays certificate details including issuer, subject, validity dates, and public key.
-Compare these values to your original certificate.
+This displays the issuer, subject, validity dates, and public key information.
+Compare these values against your original certificate before deploying.

 Verify PFX file contents: